 The following are some basic process steps which enhance your ability to consistently reach your targets.

-- Set the right baseline – setting the starting point for your forecast is critical as it will be the basis from which all growth and/or decline is measured from.
+- Set the right baseline – setting the starting point for your forecast is critical for your planning forecast accuracy as it will be the basis from which all growth and/or decline is measured from.

 - Make adjustments – as conditions change, it is vital to make adjustments in order to keep on target.